domalab/ha-unraid/README.md

 - Username: Your Unraid username (usually 'root')
 - Password: Your Unraid password
 - Port: SSH port (usually 22)
-- Ping Interval: How often to check if the server is online (in seconds)
+- Ping Interval: How often to check if the server is online (in seconds).
+Default is 60 seconds.
-- Update Interval: How often to update sensor data (in seconds)
+- Update Interval: How often to update sensor data (in seconds).
+Default is 300 seconds.

+Note: Setting lower intervals will provide more up-to-date information but may increase system load.

 ## Sensors

-- CPU Usage
+- CPU Usage: Shows the current CPU utilization percentage.
-- RAM Usage
+- RAM Usage: Displays the current RAM usage percentage.
-- Array Usage
+- Array Usage: Shows the overall array usage percentage.
-- Individual Array Disks
+- Individual Array Disks: Displays usage information for each disk in the array.
-- Uptime
+- Uptime: Shows how long the Unraid server has been running.
+- UPS Status: Displays information about the connected UPS (if available).

 ## Switches